 Mozambique (Toronga)

-A simple action such as riding a bike can help rural families with limited resources in Mozambique to irrigate their family plots.
-These mechanisms have been dubbed Bici-bombas (‘bike pumps’) by the NGO Azada Verde.
+The simple act of riding a bike helps rural families with limited resources in Mozambique to irrigate their family plots.
+The pedal-powered systems have been dubbed Bici-bombas (‘bike pumps’) by the NGO Azada Verde.

-They are built locally with 70 per cent recycled materials.
+They are built locally with 70% recycled materials.
 The materials are bought in the city of Beira (capital of the province) and then sent to two workshops in rural communities, where technicians build and then install them.
 The project is financed through microcredits to the beneficiaries, who also receive technical support for both agricultural techniques and maintenance.
-AzadaVerde’s goal is to install 50 new bike-pumps each year.
+AzadaVerde’s goal is to install 50 new bike pumps each year.

 Project leader